dandezille/blog/_drafts/motivation.md

 I seem to be able to muster in coordination...

 I thought I'd put into writing the topics I actually find interesting and would like to know more about, then when I'm feeling like
-I don't know what to work on, I can just refer back.
+I don't know what to work on, I can just refer back:

+- Machine learning & statistics
+- Ruby and Rails
+- Go
+- F#
+- Parsers and compilers
+- Testing techniques
+- Software patterns
+- Functional programming